Bullseye-0xD4763/Language-Processing/README.md

 CSV to JSON Coverter
 ----------------------

-Converts standard CSV files to JSON using regular expressions in order to replace CSV rows with JSON format.
+Utilizes regular expressions to convert standard CSV files, and its respective columns, to JSON format.